n0ct1s-k8sh/dotfiles/README.md

 # dotfiles

-.files for my Linux and programs configs
+These are my dotfiles collection for all my tools and OS settings.